Executive Home Detox Team

 Outpatient Detox Physicians

-EHD collaborates with the client’s physician and/or accesses an expert physician (ASAM accreditation) in the community where the client lives.
+EHD collaborates with the client’s physician or accesses an expert physician (offend with an ASAM accreditation) in the community where the client lives.
 We have working relationships with many Home Detox physicians throughout the United States.
-We are used to accessing physicians quickly to accommodate immediate care.
+We are used to accessing physicians quickly to accommodate timely care.